Commission considers uses for 11 million in rescue act funds

 ‘Some of that use definitely,” said Williams.

-As for dividing up the 11 million among the mayor and commissioners, Commissioner Brandon Garrett, says he does not want to discuss that until he knows whether that would be legal under the restrictions in the American Rescue Act In Augusta George Eskola WJBF NewsChannel 6.
+As for dividing up the 11 million among the mayor and commissioners, Commissioner Brandon Garrett, says he does not want to discuss that until he knows whether that would be legal under the restrictions in the American Rescue Act.